 Health Screening Checklist

-Prior to traveling to the screening, please take your temperature and complete the following Health Screening Checklist.
+Prior to traveling to the theatre, please complete the following Health Screening Checklist.
 If you answer “Yes” to any one of these, please stay home and stay safe.

 Do you have any of the following symptoms?
 Cough • Shortness of breath or difficulty breathing • Fever or Chills • Muscle pain or body aches • New loss of taste or smell • Sore throat • New onset of nausea, diarrhea and vomiting• Any other posted symptoms from CDC Guidelines